ccapndave/ember.hx/README.md

 ## Code completion

 Since Haxe is strictly typed it means that IDEs can offer complete and accurate code completion.
-Most popular IDEs support Haxe, including Textmate, Sublime Text 2 and IntelliJ.
-For a list of IDEs with Haxe support, or plugins see [http://haxe.org/com/ide].
+Most popular IDEs support Haxe, including Textmate, Sublime Text 2, IntelliJ IDEA, FlashDevelop and MonoDevelop.
+For a list of IDEs with Haxe support see [http://haxe.org/com/ide].

-## Differences between Ember.hx and Ember.js

-## How does it work?

-## Getting Started
+# Getting started